threefoldfoundation/info_sdk/src/10. Marketplace/generic_container.md

-# Generic flist solution
+# Generic Flist solution

-This Solution helps to spawn a container using specific flist provided by the user in the chatflow.
+This Solution helps to spawn a container using specific Flist provided by the user in the chatflow.

 ### Accessing the solution